fortran-gaming/blocktran/README.rst

 Prereq
 ======
 Tetran works on Mac, Linux, Cygwin and Windows Subsystem for Linux.
-Any reasonably Fortran 2008 compliant compiler should work.
+Any reasonably Fortran 2008 compliant compiler (including Flang with CMake >= 3.10) should work.

 * Linux / WSL: ``apt install gfortran libncurses-dev``